Cyril-Meyer/DeepSCEM/README.md

 # DeepSCEM
-Deep Segmentation for Cellular Electron Microscopy.
+Deep Segmentation for Cellular Electron Microscopy 🦠🔬⚛️.

 DeepSCEM is an automatic segmentation tool integrating deep learning methods.
 DeepSCEM is developed for organelles segmentation in cellular electron microscopy